 – Only cash payment is accepted.

 Since I submitted my application on a Monday, I came back on Thursday to collect my passport.
 I took a number for the line at the cashier to pay the visa fee.
-Then you’ll be handed the receipt and wait for your turn to go up to the consul’s window and be given your passport back.
-Now, this is where you’ll find out for yourself if you got the Chinese visa — by flipping through your passport’s pages and (hopefully!) seeing it.
+After paying, I kept the receipt and waited for my turn to go up to the consul’s window and be given my passport back.
+The moment of truth!
+I frantically flipped through the pages of my passport until I saw the Chinese visa and felt a wash of happiness and relief over me.

 Just a quick reminder that even after going through the whole process above, I don’t have the authority to 100% guarantee a visa approval.
 I’m just sharing what I know so far to score a higher chance and as always, do try to leave them with little to no reason why they shouldn’t grant you one!
 I did my best to really get this Chinese visa for the first time because 1) it will be a lot easier to acquire it a second time once you’ve already obtained one, and 2) I needed this boost in morale for other visas I will be applying for very soon, too.